Patagonia Fly Fishing Gear Guide

 Let’s talk about lines.
 The most important thing is to match your lines to your specific fly rods, rather than to the fishing situations you’ve been reading about.
 A well-paired rod and line will outperform a specialty fly line chosen only for its alleged fishing traits.
 Make sure to consult Telluride Angler for rod and line pairing suggestions.
 This is the biggest component of our shop’s equipment recommendation credo.

 All things equal, we fish larger flies in windier conditions in Patagonia.
 Midge fishing is rare.
 Leaders over 12′ are unusual.
 Wind is assumed.
 We fish short, stout leaders compared with elsewhere in the world, so heavy headed lines designed to turn over leaders with command are a good choice.
-I fish gentle trout lines like the Rio Technical Trout and SA Trout Taper only on my G Series medium action dry fly rods.
+I fish gentle trout lines like the Rio Elite Technical Trout and SA Amplitude Trout Taper only on my G Series medium action dry fly rods.
 On all others, I prefer a more aggressive head to deliver the goods.
-A survey of my reels would reveal mostly Rio InTouch Gold, SA MPX and SA Titan Taper lines.
+A survey of my reels would reveal mostly Rio Elite Gold, SA Amplitude MPX and SA Titan Taper lines.
 Type III and type IV sink tips are ideal for casual streamer fishing.
 Rio Outbound Short floaters are terrific for terrestrials on fast action rods.
-My favorite all-purpose sinking lake lines are the Rio Camolux Intermediate Sink (part of the Rio InTouch Lake Series) and SA Sonar Stillwater Intermediate.
+My favorite all-purpose sinking lake lines are the Rio Camolux Intermediate Sink and SA Sonar Stillwater Intermediate.
 If fishing larger streamers, a Rio Streamer Tip, Outbound F/S or SA Titan Taper triple density line is the ticket.

 Common nylon and fluoro materials will fish throughout Patagonia.
 I pack 9′ 1X-4X leaders with tippet spools 2X-6X.
 The only river on which I regularly fish 6X is the Malleo.
 My guide friends never fish anything lighter than 5X anywhere in Patagonia.
 They laugh at my 6X and remind me that a better angler would only need 4X to fool those selective risers.
 So, leave your 7X at home.
 When fishing streamers on sinking lines, consider using 1X, 0X or steelhead class tippet materials.